npctat2021/MINFLUX_NPC_Tracking/README.md

  - Bead NPC.txt : beads coordinates from the NPC dataset, each row is a different bead, and columns are x, y, and z coordinates (in nm);
  - Bead Cargo.txt : beads coordinates from the Cargo dataset, each row is the same bead as corresponding row in the bead NPC.txt file;

-(note: The time stamp is values with unit second, and localizations are values with unit meter.
-This is how MINFLUX raw data is being recorded, and kept the same in this workflow if not specified otherwise)
+The time stamp is in the unit of second, and localizations are in the unit meter.
+This is how MINFLUX raw data is being recorded.
+After loading and arragement of data, this workflow will convert the localization data in the unit of nanometers, if not specified otherwise.

 The pore data must be analyzed first to obtain the pore centers and other relevant information.
 Second, the alignment transformation is calculated from the beads datasets and used to align the track data to the NPC data.
 The track data must then be analyzed to yield individual tracks with respect to the corresponding pore.
 Detailed explanations are provided in the respective README sections and in the comments of the code.

+##### Note: The "Nuclear Pore Model Data.txt/.mat" represents experimental measurements of Anti-GFP Nanobody HMSiR from a permeabilized cell.
+In contrast, "Tracks Model Data.txt" consists of example tracks derived from multiple experimental datasets, artificially aligned to the nuclear pore model for illustrative purposes, demonstrating the functionality of the fitting and alignment routine.
+"Bead loc_Red/NPC" provides synthetic coordinates from two channels, based on the average positional differences obtained in bead measurements.
+While efforts were made to preserve experimental resemblance during artificial alignment, these model tracks should not be used for drawing biological conclusions.

 ## System Requirements
 MATLAB 2021b and newer. with toolboxes: